goshiphq/goship-cms/content/articles/freight-insurance.md

 Adding freight insurance to your shipment gives you unlimited benefits.
 Here are some of the most compelling reasons to get additional protection for your freight:

 * Protection of your freight and its value.
 Cargo insurance will help you avoid big money losses that are often caused by frequent [freight shipping returns](https://www.goship.com/posts/reverse-logistics-how-to-deal-with-freight-shipping-returns).
-Often, the freight damage occurs due to external reasons you can't control.
+Often, the freight damage occurs due to external reasons you can't control like traffic congestion or bad weather.
 * Claims are paid within 30 days compared to 9 months without insurance
 * You don’t have to prove the carrier’s fault
 * All the paperwork is completed for you by our insurance provider